rvagg/ghauth/README.md

 **Important**

-Github deprecated their basic username/password auth api and have [scheduled to sunset it November 13, 2020][deprecated].  `ghauth` v5.0.0+ supports the new [device auth flow][df] but requires some implementation changes and application registration with Github.
+Github deprecated their basic username/password auth api and have [scheduled to sunset it November 13, 2020](https://developer.github.com/changes/2020-02-14-deprecating-oauth-auth-endpoint/).  `ghauth` v5.0.0+ supports the new [device auth flow](https://docs.github.com/en/developers/apps/authorizing-oauth-apps#device-flow) but requires some implementation changes and application registration with Github.
 Review the new API docs and see [Setup](#setup) for a simple upgrade guide between v4 and v5.

 ## Example usage